Rupa830904/PP5-DanceAndFitness/README.md

 <img src="media/webhook.png" width="40%"><br><br>

 #### About Us
-* The about us page features an image of the fictional founder of Madison's Patisserie and her daughter.<br><br>
+* The about us page shows the location and opening hours of the fitness center.<br><br>
 <img src="media/aboutus_image.png" width="40%"><br><br>

 * On the left hand side of the image are some fictional information of how Madison's Patisserie came to be.
 This was used to create an opportunity to use keywords related to the site's business to help boost search ratings.<br><br>